By the end of this section, you will be able to:

 Civil rights institutes are found throughout the United States and especially in the south.
 One of the most prominent civil rights institutes is the Birmingham Civil Rights Institute, which is located in Alabama.

-- What is the difference between positive and natural law (unalienable rights)?
+- What is the difference between civil rights and civil liberties?

 - Constitutional Rights Foundation.
 "Race and Voting in the Segregated South," http://www.crf-usa.org/black-history-month/race-and-voting-in-the-segregated-south (April 10, 2016). ↵